Create Global Quick Actions

 Global actions let users create records, but the new record has no relationship with other records.
 And they’re called global actions because they can be put anywhere actions are supported—on record detail pages, but also places like the feed or Chatter groups.

 Clear as mud?
 Don’t worry, you’ll feel more comfortable with both kinds of actions after creating a few yourself.
 We tackle global actions first.

 Here’s a way to think about global actions: They’re things that users want to do quickly, but not necessarily completely.
 And that’s exactly how D’Angelo Cunningham will use global actions to make his brokers’ lives a little easier.
 Let’s look at DreamHouse Realty’s first mobile use case.

-- Include the custom Stage field and set the default value of the field to “Prospect”
+- Include a custom Stage field to indicate the buyer’s current stage in the home purchasing process, and set the default value of the field to “Prospect”.

 To follow along with D’Angelo as he whips up a new global action, first we need to create the custom Stage field in our org, too.

-- From the object management settings for contacts, go to Fields and Relationships and click New.
+- Go to Fields and Relationships and click New.